notqmail/notqmail.org/notqmail-1.07.md

 ### On the install host:

-Copy over `notqmail-1.07.tar.gz` and `instchown` from the build host.
+Copy over `notqmail-1.07.tar.gz`, `instchown`, and `instcheck` from the build host.
 Extract the tarball:

     # gnutar -C / --no-overwrite-dir -xzf notqmail-1.07.tar.gz

 Create users and groups with names to match the build.
-Then set permissions on installed files:
+Then set permissions on installed files, and verify the install just like a traditional qmail install:

     # ./instchown

-Like traditional qmail installs, staged installations may be checked with `./instcheck`.
+    # ./instcheck